-It is easy to help people out of a problem or mistake.
+It is easy to help people out with a problem or mistake.
 When we offer help, we then become part of the solution.
 This promotes goodwill and a feeling that we are in this together.
 It creates a sense of community and inclusiveness.

 Encourage people to share their struggles

 While you don’t want to be a therapist, you can be seen as caring and empathetic to a person’s struggles.
 They feel that the company cares for them, and they will care in return.
-As I mention in my book, Conrad Hilton, the founder of Hilton hotels used to sit with his employees every day to talk about their personal struggles and even their triumphs.
+As I mention in my book, Conrad Hilton, the founder of Hilton hotels, used to sit with his employees every day to talk about their personal struggles and even their triumphs.
 This practice still exists at individual hotels between management and staff.

 Create a physically appealing environment

-Pay attention to the colors on the walls, and the pictures.
+Pay attention to the colors on the walls and the pictures.
 Use colors that are bright and patterns that are not cluttered.
 Moderate complexity in the visual environment is best.
 Include as few colors as possible.